-The mediaeval Aggstein Castle has a dramatic appearence, perched on a cliff 300 metres above the Danube River.
-It offers stunning views of the surrounding valleys, and an great insight to life in the Middle Ages.
+The mediaeval Aggstein Castle has a dramatic appearance, perched on a cliff 300 metres above the Danube River.
+It offers stunning views of the surrounding valleys and a great insight into life in the Middle Ages.

-First of all, the location of the castle, pearched on a rock above the Danube river, is out of this world.
-Secondly, although Aggstein Castle is only partly restored it still offers you a great insight to life in the Middle Ages.
-That and the fantastic views of one of the mightiest rivers in Europe, makes it well worth the trip up the mountain.
+First of all, the location of the castle, perched on a rock above the Danube river, is out of this world.
+Secondly, although Aggstein Castle is only partly restored it still offers you a great insight into life in the Middle Ages.
+That and the fantastic views of one of the mightiest rivers in Europe make it well worth the trip up the mountain.
 Most parts of the castle are open to visitors.
 Wooden stairs and walkways make the unrestored parts safe to explore.
 Even if you do not have the slightest interest in mediaeval history or architecture, we do highly recommend visiting Aggstein Castle.
 Exploring the ruins while taking in the stunning views, might be more fun than you think.

 Life at the castle

-There are some hints of the life in the Middle Ages to be seen all around the castle.
+There are some hints of life in the Middle Ages to be seen all around the castle.
 We loved the still existing and restored rooms such as the Great Hall and the Chapel.
 Especially, the Great Hall gives you a hint of how lavishly the castle was decorated in its heydays.
-Use your imagination and put yourself in a shining knights armour while touring the castle.
+Use your imagination and put yourself in shining knight’s armour while touring the castle.
 Moreover, we found it rather amusing to sit in at a couple of mediaeval restrooms (loos with views), conveniently built into the outer walls.
-Nonetheless, what may seem as a rudimentary fascility today actually was rare in those days, and mostly only available to nobility.
-For kids the castle museum will defenitly spur their imagination, with its mix of history and fairy tale exhibitions.
-Moreover, we also found the models that showed the development of the Aggstein castle over the 800 years, interesting.
+Nonetheless, what may seem like a rudimentary facility today was rare in those days, and mostly only available to nobility.
+For kids, the castle museum will spur their imagination, with its mix of history and fairy tale exhibitions.
+Moreover, we also found the models that showed the development of the Aggstein castle over 800 years, interesting.